 Socialization and exploration

-Your dog’s ability to feel safe, curious and capable to deal with complex environments has a direct impact on how well he will be able to walk on a leash with you.
+Your dog’s ability to feel safe, curious, and capable to deal with complex environments has a direct impact on how well he will be able to walk on a leash with you.

 Follow me and long line work

 Long lines are one of my favorite pieces of puppy equipment.
 I couldn’t imagine raising a pup without one.
-It is 20 to 40 feet worth of insurance; it is oodles of hands free fun for you and your puppy.
+It is 20 to 40 feet worth of insurance; it is oodles of hands-free fun for you and your puppy.
 Nothing beats running around hither and yon in wide-open spaces with your pup using treats and toys.
 This is what dreams are made of!
 This is how you teach your puppy that you are more interesting than all of the things that are competing for his attention… squirrels, other dogs, leaves, or a lamppost.
 Do you really want to be less interesting than a lamppost?
-In addition to running you can walk patterns, big squares or serpentines reinforcing your pup for choosing to stay close by and stop when you do.
+In addition to running, you can walk patterns, big squares, or serpentines reinforcing your pup for choosing to stay close by and stop when you do.

 My aim in writing about this is for you to stop and consider the complexity of teaching a puppy to walk on a leash.
 To encourage you to be patient with your puppy and yourself!
 Have fun together.
 Give your puppy time and permission to be young and goofy and curious.
 Start with these priority action plans.
 Little by little all of the pieces of the puzzle will start to fit together and the big picture is realized.
 Fast-forward 6 months from now and you have a pup that is starting to walk beautifully with you.
-Checking in, not pulling, interested in exploring.
+Checking in, not pulling, and interested in exploring.
 Calm and confident.

 Raising an outstanding canine citizen is not a one-way street.
-It is more like a 10 lane highway.
+It is more like a 10-lane highway.
 It’s not all about what we want.
 We have to learn and care about what our dog wants and needs.
 I know when my dog is enjoying the learning process.
 I also know the signs when it is not working for her.
 I pay attention and change gears when her head is not in the game.
 My goal is to make the experience fun and successful.

 I feel like I will never be done learning things and teaching my dog new things.
 I recently learned that the name of that motion used by some apes that swing with their arms from the jungle canopy is called brachiation.
 So cool!